valueflows/valueflows/mkdocs/docs/specification/inverses.md

 *inverse queries:*

-   * observedInputs (EconomicEvent.inputOf)
-   * observedOutputs (EconomicEvent.outputOf)
-   * committedInputs (Commitment.inputOf)
-   * committedOutputs (Commitment.outputOf)
-   * intendedInputs (Intent.inputOf)
-   * intendedOutputs (Intent.outputOf)

 *other queries:*

    * economicEvents (EconomicEvent.inputOf or .outputOf)
    * commitments (Commitment.inputOf or .outputOf)
    * intents (Intent.inputOf or .outputOf)
-   * inputs (EconomicEvent or Commitment or Intent .inputOf)
-   * outputs (EconomicEvent or Commitment or Intent .outputOf)
-   * unplannedEconomicEvents (any EconomicEvent.inputOf or .outputOf that don't fulfill a Commitment)
+   * unplannedEconomicEvents (all EconomicEvent.inputOf or .outputOf that doesn't fulfill a Commitment)
-   * unplannedInputs (any EconomicEvent.inputOf that doesn't fulfill a Commitment)
+   * unplannedInputs (all EconomicEvent.inputOf that doesn't fulfill a Commitment)
-   * unplannedOutputs (any EconomicEvent.outputOf that doesn't fulfill a Commitment)
+   * unplannedOutputs (all EconomicEvent.outputOf that doesn't fulfill a Commitment)
-   * involvedAgents (any .provider or .receivers or .inScopeOf on Commitments or EconomicEvents or Intents, and self.inScopeOf)
+   * involvedAgents (all .provider or .receivers or .inScopeOf on Commitments or EconomicEvents or Intents, and self.inScopeOf)
-   * workingAgents (any EconomicEvent.provider on an input EconomicEvent with action equal to work)
+   * workingAgents (all EconomicEvent.provider on an input EconomicEvent with action equal to work)
    * nextProcesses (Processes where .inputOf references the same .resourceInventoriedAs as self.outputOf references)
    * previousProcesses (Processes where .outputOf references the same .resourceInventoriedAs as self.inputOf references)
    * previous (EconomicEvent.inputOf, same as observedInputs)